CDSP-SCPO/BasedeQuestions/README.md

 ### Create and run containers

-Once done, you can run Hyphe containers with this command:
+Once done, you can run containers with this command:

 ```bash
 docker-compose up